mifjpn/Moebuntu-SetupHelperScript2/README.md

 Choices 18) and 19) are used for Firefox to be the Deb version or the Snap version.
 The Deb version of Firefox can run with a Moe (Kawaii) theme.

-Choices 20) and 21) are used for changing Nautilus to nemo.The nemo can run with a Moe (Kawaii) theme.
+Choices 20) or 21) will add or remove the file manager nemo. nemo supports the Moe theme.

 Choices 22)~25) are used to set sounds (each version) Example version iori is made by aminetion amatur voice actor.